-The event summary on managed computers is displayed on the Remote Management widget on the Home (dashboard) page.
+A summary of monitored computers is displayed on the Remote Management widget on the Home (dashboard) page.

 Specified recipients can receive email notifications about events and failures on computers with the installed RMM Agent instances.
 These settings can be configured for all companies or specific ones.

-Depending on the severity of a reported event, the following computers with the installed RMM Agent instances are available:
+Depending on the severity of a reported event, the following states of computers with the installed RMM Agent instances are available:

 - Healthy.
-This state means that the computer is online and no monitored problems or warnings are found
+This state displays that the computer is online and no monitored problems or warnings are found

 - Offline.
 This state means that a computer is not available for Remote Management.
-The computer can be turned off or a proper RMM Agent version is not installed on it.
-This information appears on the Remote Management widget on the Home (dashboard) page and is displayed in the grid on the RMM > Remote Management for the affected computer.
+The computer can be turned off or an RMM Agent version is not installed on it

 Alert thersold can now be customized using Customize notification options on Settings > Notifications.
 The following thresholds are used as triggers to create and then report an event: